 - Kuranda Aluminium Dog Bed (on Amazon) – Heavy Duty Chew Resistant Odor Resistant Dog Bed

-*Note – in addition to elevated type dog beds, regular dog beds with removable outer covers that can be washed may also be a good option – as long as they are washed and aerated often.
+In addition to elevated type dog beds, regular dog beds with removable outer covers that can be washed, and generally washable dog beds that can be put fully in the washing machine may also be a good option.

 Best Odor Resistant Dog Beds: Reviews

 To check out reviews of the above listed dog beds, check out this best elevated and raised dog bed guide and reviews.